Class Schedules and Catalog Background Image

 Lecture 5 hours.

-Course Typically Offered: Fall or Spring
+Course Typically Offered: Fall even years

 This first in a three-semester calculus sequence is designed for highly motivated mathematics, science, and engineering majors.
 Topics include limits and continuity; differentiation of algebraic functions and their inverses, trigonometric functions and their inverses, and exponential functions and their inverses; integration and the fundamental theorem of calculus; and applications of differentiation and integration.
 The course provides mathematically talented students the opportunity to obtain a level of rigor above the level currently available in existing courses.
 It emphasizes logical reasoning, problem solving, and applications.
-UC CREDIT LIMITATION: Credit for MATH 115, MATH 115S, MATH 150, or MATH 150H.
+UC CREDIT LIMITATION: Credit for MATH 115, MATH 150, or MATH 150H.
 C-ID MATH-211.

 MATH 150S: Calculus and Analytical Geometry I with Integrated Support